Estate Planning Using LLCs and Limited Partnerships

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide estate planning counsel with a review of creditor protection and estate tax savings through valuation discounts.
+This CLE course will provide estate planning counsel with a review of creditor protection and estate tax savings through valuation discounts.
 The panel will emphasize using charging orders to protect the assets in the business entity and discuss ways to achieve the largest valuation discount available under the law.

 - Internal vs. external liabilities